zv/dotfilez/thunderbird/README.md

 - zv-feeds.opml: An OPML file containing my RSS/ATOM feeds
 - profile.ini: A thunderbird specific file for pointing to the 'correct' thunderbird profile
 - backup.sh: A tool for backing up this aforementioned configuration

+## Really Important Files
+The really important files are

+- panacea (newsgroup)
+- prefs.js (newsgroup and keyconfig)